zhongkaifu/Seq2SeqSharp/README.md

 Dropout
 RMSProp and Adam optmization
 Embedding & Pre-trained model
-Metrics, such as BLEU score, Length ratio, F1 score and so on
+Built-in metrics and extendable, such as BLEU score, Length ratio, F1 score and so on
 Auto data shuffling
 Auto vocabulary building
 Beam search decoder
 Visualize neural network
-Support both Windows and Linux

 # Architecture
 Here is the architecture of Seq2SeqSharp